 The AE-1’s shutter speed-priority mode, though, was a huge benefit to more novice photographers as you’d always know how long the exposure was going to be, while the camera adjusted the aperture.

-Canon took things a step further with the launch of the AE-1 Program in 1981.
-The successor to the AE-1, the AE-1 Program featured a Program auto exposure mode that saw the camera set both the aperture and shutter speed.
+Canon took things a step further with the launch of the AE-1 Program.
+The AE-1 Program featured a Program auto exposure mode that saw the camera set both the aperture and shutter speed, making any modern digital camera shooter feel right at home with the AE-1.

 The maximum shutter speed on the AE-1 was a little disappointing though, maxing out at a little limiting 1/1000 second, though an optional Canon Winder A provided a motorized single frame advance up to a heady 2 frames per second.